 When it comes to a VPN on an iPhone, there are two things we may be talking about.
 One is a VPN app — something you download and use to connect to a VPN server without any hassle.
 The other is a native VPN capability available on all iPhone devices.
 Unlike an app, it requires a manual setup and a server to connect to.

-For most people, using a VPN app is the best option.
-It’s easy to use and accessible to everyone.
+For most people, using a VPN app is the best option, since it’s easier to use than a manual one.
 The manual VPN setup is a great option for a small niche of tech-savvy individuals who happen to have a VPN server lying around somewhere.

 Why you should use a VPN on your iPhone